-A main goal in the 5*S project is to visit schools and deliver workshops to excite the next generation about space based and its uses and importance in solving the big challenges today.
+A main goal in the 5*S project is to visit schools and deliver workshops to excite the next generation about space and observing the earth from space, and how we can use satellites in solving the big challenges today.
 We also work to provide specialised training to teachers, so teachers can show students the mighty things satellites can do.

 - School Workshops